FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Conveyor Tracking Configuration Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**：Select the "Conveyor Belt Tracking" button in the user peripheral configuration interface to enter the conveyor belt tracking configuration interface, click the "Configure Conveyor Belt IO" button to quickly configure the IO required for the conveyor belt function, and then configure the corresponding parameters according to the actual use of the function.
+**Step1**: Select the "Conveyor Belt Tracking" button in the user peripheral configuration interface to enter the conveyor belt tracking configuration interface, click the "Configure Conveyor Belt IO" button to quickly configure the IO required for the conveyor belt function, and then configure the corresponding parameters according to the actual use of the function.
 Here, there is no visual Take the tracking and grabbing function as an example, you need to configure the conveyor belt encoder channel, resolution, lead, visual matching, select No, and click Configure.

 .. figure:: robot_peripherals/025.png
    :align: center